openstack-infra/system-config/doc/source/irc.rst

 Once you have Supybot installed you will need to configure a bot.
-The ``supybot-wizard`` command can get you started with a basic config, or you can have the OpenStack meetbot puppet module do the heavy lifting.
+The ``supybot-wizard`` command can get you started with a basic config, or you can have the OpenContrail meetbot puppet module do the heavy lifting.

 One important config setting is ``supybot.reply.whenAddressedBy.chars``, which sets the prefix character for this bot.
 This should be set to something other